 Backfire Flame Arrestors

-Because vessel engines may backfire, all powerboats (except outboards) fueled with gasoline must have an approved backfire flame arrestor on each carburetor.
+Because boat engines may backfire, all powerboats (except outboards) that are fueled with gasoline must have an approved backfire flame arrestor on each carburetor.
 Backfire flame arrestors are designed to prevent the ignition of gasoline vapors in case the engine backfires.

 - In good and serviceable condition

 - USCG–approved (must comply with SAE J-1928 or UL 1111 standards)

 - It is illegal to have any holes in the mesh of the backfire flame arrestor.

 - Periodically clean the flame arrestor(s) and check for any damage.